For a faster, more profitable home sale

 In feng shui, food signifies wealth and abundance.
 This is why you so often see a bowl of fruit in feng shui kitchens, especially oranges.

-They are valued for their color and shape.
-Lemons, limes, or a bowl of bright red apples are good items to display in the feng shui kitchen.
+Oranges are valued for their color and shape.
+Lemons, limes, or a bowl of bright red apples are good items to display in the feng shui kitchen, as well.

-Create a vignette on the counter or kitchen island using a bottle of wine and lovely wine glasses; perhaps a small wood breadboard accompanied by a rustic loaf of bread and a pot of jam.
+Create a vignette on the counter or kitchen island using a bottle of wine and lovely wine glasses; perhaps a small wood breadboard (without the knife!) accompanied by a rustic loaf of bread and a pot of jam.

 Above all, keep the bathroom sparkling clean and organized.
-A messy and unorganized bathroom will only compound the negative energy in this area.
+A messy and unorganized bathroom will only compound any negative energy.

-Keep items you use daily out of sight.
+Keep daily use items, like shampoo, soap, toothpaste, etc., out of sight.

-According to modern feng shui, toilets and drains suck energy out of a room, so keep toilet lids down and bathroom doors shut.
-This is a home staging rule too.
+According to modern feng shui, toilets and drains can suck energy out of a room, so keep toilet lids down and bathroom doors shut.

 We all love the "spa-like" look in a bathroom.
 It makes us feel relaxed, rejuvenated and pampered.
 You can't go wrong with whites and pale neutrals.